-Sugar is found naturally in some foods and drinks, like fruit and milk, but it is also added to many of them.
+Consuming foods that naturally have sugar is not bad for us, those foods also contain fiber, essential minerals, and antioxidants.
+The issue with sugar comes with processed foods.
 Added sugars give these items a sweet taste.
 Most Americans get too many calories from added sugars and over time this may affect their weight and health.

 How to Identify Sources of Added Sugars

 Sources of added sugars often lack nutrients needed for good health, while foods and drinks that contain natural sources of sugar provide nutrients, like vitamins and minerals.
-For example, fruits like strawberries are a great source of vitamin C, and milk provides vitamins A and D and calcium.
+For example, fruits like strawberries are a great source of vitamin C, and milk provides vitamins A and D, calcium, and protein.

 It’s not necessary to avoid all sources of added sugars.
 The problem is that many of us include too many sources of added sugars or eat and drink larger amounts than is recommended.
 When this happens there is less room for more nutritious foods and drinks.